JenniBURR/ITE-18-Midterm-Final-Project/README.md

 This is a project that aims to provide a simple and efficient way to implement user authentication in a [React.js]application using [Strapi] as the backend API.

+# final-project
+## The Implementation of Cat API!

+This is a project that aims to fully implement a functioning Cat API, which randomly generates Cat Pictures/GIFs as well as press a button to randomly generate a new batch of adorable cats!

 ## Prerequisites

 To get started with this project, you will need to have the following installed on your machine: